magento/devdocs/guides/v2.0/architecture/frontend_custom_strategies.md

 This component library contains standard reusable components for form features, such as fields and buttons, and navigation elements.
 The Magento UI library is a set of generic web components and Magento-specific patterns, which simplifies the process of Magento theme creation and customization.

-See <a href="{{page.baseurl}}ui-components/ui-component.html" target="_blank">Magento UI Library Components</a> for details about this library.
+See <a href="{{page.baseurl}}ui-components/ui-component.html">Magento UI Library Components</a> for details about this library.

 ### Magento Admin pattern library

 A <i>pattern library</i> is a collection of user interface (UI) design patterns that can be re-used in locations throughout your product installation.
-The <a href="{{page.baseurl}}pattern-library/bk-pattern.html" target="_blank">Magento Admin Pattern Library</a> defines examples of components that administrators working with the storefront can use.
+The <a href="{{page.baseurl}}pattern-library/bk-pattern.html">Magento Admin Pattern Library</a> defines examples of components that administrators working with the storefront can use.

 Form elements included in the Magento Admin pattern library include: